unional/typescript-blackbook/README.md

 * Get the best out of TypeScript
 * Stay close to JavaScript as much as possible
 * Embrace latest JavaScript syntax
-* Works well with toolings
+* Cross-compatible with tools.
+It's frustrating when your tools does not get along with each other!
   * IDE / Editors
     * [Visual Studio Code](https://github.com/Microsoft/vscode)
     * [Atom](https://atom.io/)